In 1851, Henry David Thoreau began a public lecture in his home town of Concord with these words:

 “I wish to speak a word for Nature, for absolute freedom and wildness, as contrasted with a freedom and culture merely civil…”

 It might seem odd to talk about “nature” and “wildness” in an urban context, but in fact, that is exactly what Thoreau did.
 Even his beloved Walden Woods was a public place, more of a busy suburban park than a wilderness.
 The genius of Thoreau, a thoroughly urban man who lived in a bustling town his whole life, is that nature and wildness can be discovered in cities and in back yards, in so doing we begin to restore the nature of our humanity.

-In the traditions of Thoreau and many other naturalists who have found themselves at home in cities, The Naturalist School helps our urban partners invite nature home.
+In the traditions of Thoreau and many other naturalists who have found themselves living in cities, The Naturalist School helps our friends, members, supporters and community partners invite nature home.
 Urban ecosystems are resilient, beautiful, and self-sustaining to the extend that they can behave wildly.
 This does not mean wild in appearance or untidy.
 It means that living and non-living members of the community create a life-sustaining web with minimal inputs of chemicals, human labor, and money.
 This is true for planting street trees or a butterfly garden, designing a backyard nature center, or creating wild habitats right in the middle of town.